AleksandraX/Simple-algorithms-in-js/README.md

 Then, open a terminal and write "npm i" to install all necessary dependencies.
 Now you can start work. :)

-Run your tests by taping a command: "npm test {folderName}/test.js" e.g. "npm fizzbazz/test/js"
+Run your tests by taping a command: "npm test {folderName}/test.js" e.g. "npm test fizzbazz/test.js"